We trust your arts and business partnership was profitable for everyone involved. If so, don't keep it to yourself!

 Now that you’ve got the relationships in place, what are the best programs and collaborations to propose that are mutually beneficial to both arts and business?

 Employee Engagement and the Arts: Businesses are always searching for innovative ways to recruit and retain employees.
 Programs that engage employees through the arts are a wonderful catalyst that can help shift perceptions, embrace diversity, build team spirit, foster creative thinking, and improve communication.
+For in-depth start-up workbooks from organizations that run successful employee engagement programs around the country, visit Americans for the Arts' Employee Engagement page.

 Bringing the Arts into the Workplace: Learn how arts organizations across the country are making the case for arts-based training and creating new and innovative programs to work with businesses.